BernardoTomelleri/phylab/README.md

 ### importing data from files
-Load a selected range of data from (.txt, .csv, .py, etc.) files as [Numpy] arrays, loop over files in a directory with a few calls to function.
-([measured range], [file loop])
+Load a selected range of data from (.txt, .csv, .py, etc.) files as [Numpy] arrays, loop over files in a directory with a few calls to function ([measured range], [file loop]).

 For an example of just how much of a difference using these few functions can have compare [beat](/examples/beat.py) and [beat_naive](/examples/beat_naive.py).